tweag/connectedcar/apps/smsSender/README.md

 ## SMS sender

-We could write a simple application that sends a sms test message to a number given in the application.
+This simple application sends a sms test message to a number precised in the code.
 You can execute the application as follows:

 For installation in MangOH and its execution, move to this directory then run the following in command line while the MangOH is connected: